 I started making these cross-stitched Christmas stockings for each of my children the moment I found out I was pregnant.
 I knew it would take nine months to complete the design and have it ready for their first Christmas!
 I love these stockings and they are a critical part of Christmas Eve tradition, but they are small and don't hold many gifts.
 So, whilst I love the personalisation, the handiwork, the tradition, I pretty quickly had to upgrade to a bigger solution.

 Where to buy Santa Sacks

-Here at Waste Free Celebrations we wanted to design a Santa Sack that would last the decades, that a child would love as they grew older, that was sized to fit a LOT or a little, and would look beautiful under the Christmas tree.
+Here at Waste Free Celebrations, we wanted to design a Santa Sack that would last the decades, that a child would love as they grew older, that was sized to fit a LOT or a little, and would look beautiful under the Christmas tree.
 We wanted to provide a product that was made in NZ and provided design options outside of "calico with a screen printed deer head".
-We have a growing collection of fabrics and ribbon available to suit modern and more traditional tastes.
+We have a growing collection of fabrics and ribbons available to suit modern and more traditional tastes.

 Fabric for Santa Sacks

 We are excited to bring some of our own fabrics to market this year.
 Designed in New Zealand by New Zealand artists, our fabric gift bags and Santa sacks are tailored for the New Zealand market.
 Our Kiwiana Christmas range has words in English and Te Reo, celebrating the birth of Jesus for a traditional Christmas, we also have snowflakes which are designed out of silver ferns for the novelty version of Christmas.
 Our fabric is digitally printed in China in traditional Christmas colours and is suitable for all ages.